intel-iot-devkit/how-to-code-samples/close-call-reporter/python/README.md

 ## Software requirements

-1. Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS account (optional)
+1. Microsoft Azure\*, IBM Bluemix\*, or AWS\* account (optional)

 ### Connecting the Grove\* sensors

 ![](./../../images/js/close-call.jpg)

-You need to have a Grove\* Shield connected to an Arduino\*-compatible breakout board to plug all the Grove devices into the Grove Shield.
+You need to have a Grove\* Shield connected to an Arduino-compatible breakout board to plug all the Grove\* devices into the Grove\* Shield.
 Make sure you have the tiny VCC switch on the Grove\* Shield set to **5V**.

-1. Plug one end of a Grove cable into the Grove\* IR Distance Interrupter, and connect the other end to the D2 port on the Grove\* Shield.
+1. Plug one end of a Grove\* cable into the Grove\* IR Distance Interrupter, and connect the other end to the D2 port on the Grove\* Shield.

-2. Plug one end of a Grove cable into the Grove\* GPS, and connect the other end to the UART port on the Grove\* Shield.
+2. Plug one end of a Grove\* cable into the Grove\* GPS, and connect the other end to the UART port on the Grove\* Shield.

 ### Connecting the DFRobot\* sensors